Gérard Roland (economist)

-Gérard Roland (born 1954) is a Belgian economist, and a professor of economics and political science at the University of California, Berkeley.
-He graduated from the Free University of Brussels in 1988.
+Gérard Roland (born 1954) is a Belgian economist, and a professor of economics and political science at the University of California, Berkeley since 2001.
+He graduated from the Free University of Brussels in 1988 where he taught from 1991 to 2001.

 His early work was on the political economy of communism.
 After 1990, he became one of the world's most renowned and influential scholars in transition economics.
-He is a member of the Executive and Supervisory Committee (ESC) of CERGE-EI.
+He published various articles in the top 5 economics journals.
+He wrote the leading graduate textbook Transition and Economics published in 2000 at MIT Press and translated in various languages, including Chinese and Russian.
+He co-organized with Olivier Blanchard a Nobel symposium on the transition economics in 1999.